 - --pattern=<glob filename pattern>: Run tests in each filename matching the given glob pattern.
 This option may be repeated multiple times with different glob patterns.
 It also turns on the --one-process-per-module option.

 Note: Only the unittest test runner supports running from the command line.
-The doctest, nose, and Django test runners cannot be used this way.
+The other test runners cannot be used this way.